-- Charges with respect to the grant of shares of common stock or limited partnership units, such as HDUs, including in connection with the redemption of non-exchangeable limited partnership units, including PSUs; - Charges with respect to grants of exchangeability, such as the right of holders of limited partnership units with no capital accounts, such as PSUs, to exchange the units into shares of common stock, or HDUs, as well as the cash paid in the settlement of the related preferred units to pay withholding taxes owed by the unit holder upon such exchange; - Preferred units granted in connection with the grant of certain limited partnership units, such as PSUs, that may be granted exchangeability to cover the withholding taxes owed by the unit holder, rather than issuing the gross amount of shares to employees, subject to cashless withholding of shares to pay applicable withholding taxes; - Charges related to the amortization of RSUs and REUs; and - Allocations of net income to limited partnership units and FPUs, including the Preferred Distribution (as hereinafter defined).
+- Charges with respect to the grant of shares of common stock or limited partnership units, including in connection with the redemption of non-exchangeable limited partnership units, including PSUs; - Charges with respect to grants of exchangeability, such as the right of holders of limited partnership units with no capital accounts, such as PSUs, to exchange the units into shares of common stock, or HDUs, as well as the cash paid in the settlement of the related Preferred Units to pay withholding taxes owed by the unit holder upon such exchange; - Preferred Units granted in connection with the grant of certain limited partnership units, such as PSUs, that may be granted exchangeability to cover the withholding taxes owed by the unit holder, rather than issuing the gross amount of shares to employees, subject to cashless withholding of shares to pay applicable withholding taxes; - · Charges related to the amortization of RSUs and REUs; and - · Allocations of net income to limited partnership units and FPUs, including the Preferred Distribution.

 Intercompany balances and transactions within Newmark have been eliminated.
-Transactions between Cantor and Newmark pursuant to service agreements with Cantor (see Note 24 - "Related Party Transactions"), representing valid receivables and liabilities of Newmark which are periodically cash settled, have been included on the accompanying consolidated financial statements as either receivables from or payables to related parties.
+Transactions between Cantor and Newmark pursuant to services agreements with Cantor (see Note 24 - "Related Party Transactions"), representing valid receivables and liabilities of Newmark which are periodically cash settled, have been included on the accompanying consolidated financial statements as either receivables from or payables to related parties.

 Newmark receives administrative services to support its operations, and in return, Cantor allocates certain of its expenses to Newmark.
-Such expenses represent costs related, but not limited to, treasury, legal, accounting, information technology, payroll administration, human resources, incentive compensation plans and other services.
-These costs, together with an allocation of Cantor's overhead costs, are included as expenses on the accompanying consolidated statements of operations.
+Such expenses represent costs related to, but not limited to, treasury, legal, accounting, information technology, payroll administration, human resources, incentive compensation plans and other services.
+These costs, together with an allocation of Cantor's overhead costs, are included as Fees to related parties expenses on the accompanying consolidated statements of operations.
 Where it is possible to specifically attribute such expenses to activities of Newmark, these amounts have been expensed directly to Newmark.
-Allocation of all other such expenses is based on a services agreement with Cantor which reflects the utilization of service provided or benefits received by Newmark during the periods presented on a consistent basis, such as headcount, square footage, revenue, etc. Management believes the assumptions underlying the stand-alone financial statements, including the assumptions regarding allocated expenses, reasonably reflect the utilization of services provided to or the benefit received by Newmark during the periods presented.
+Allocation of all other such expenses is based on services agreements with Cantor which reflect the utilization of services provided or benefits received by Newmark during the periods presented on a consistent basis, such as headcount, square footage, revenue, etc. Management believes the assumptions underlying the stand-alone financial statements, including the assumptions regarding allocated expenses, reasonably reflect the utilization of services provided to or the benefit received by Newmark during the periods presented.
 However, these shared expenses may not represent the amounts that would have been incurred had Newmark operated independently from Cantor.
 Actual costs that would have been incurred if Newmark had performed the services itself would depend on multiple factors, including organizational structure and strategic decisions in various areas, including information technology and infrastructure (see Note 24 - "Related Party Transactions" for an additional discussion of expense allocations).

-Transfers of cash, both to and from Cantor, as well as amounts due to Newmark from BGC, are included in "Receivables from related parties" or "Payables to related parties" on the accompanying consolidated balance sheets and as part of the change in payments to and borrowings from related parties in the financing section prior to the Spin-Off and in the operating section after the Spin-Off on the accompanying consolidated statements of cash flows.
+Transfers of cash, except as related to the Cantor Credit Agreement, both to and from Cantor, as well as any amounts due to Newmark from BGC, are included in "Receivables from related parties" or "Payables to related parties" on the accompanying consolidated balance sheets and in the operating section on the accompanying consolidated statements of cash flows.